What Visitors Can Expect

 Can I bring my children?

-Children are welcome!
+Children are very welcome!
 We have a growing and vibrant youth and parent community at UUCGN.
 Our Youth Religious Exploration (YRE) program takes place on Sunday mornings.

 If you are bringing a child or children, we suggest you plan to arrive around fifteen minutes prior to the service start time so you can meet our Director of Lifespan Religious Exploration (DLRE), Mary Borland.
 She will tell you what is happening that morning in YRE and explain to your children what to expect.
 At this time, you will also be able to see where the children will be during the latter part of the service.